Haris Cirak

-Haris Cirak (born 14 March 1995) is a Swedish football midfielder who plays for GAIS.
+Haris Cirak (born 14 March 1995) is a Swedish footballer who plays as a midfielder.

 Career

-He hails from Strängnäs.
+Born 14 March 1995, Cirak hails from Strängnäs.
 He moved to Eskilstuna to play for Eskilstuna City FK and AFC Eskilstuna.
-While at AFC, he was loaned out to Norwegian club Elverum, first in the autumn of 2016 and later in the autumn of 2017.
+While at AFC, he was loaned out to Norwegian club Elverum, first in the autumn of 2016 and later in autumn 2017.
 After the 2018 season, he moved to the Norwegian 1. divisjon on a permanent basis to play for Nest-Sotra.
 First-tier club Kristiansund BK signed him in 2019, but after half a season with 9 league games and 4 cup games he was sold back to Sweden and GAIS.
 In September 2019 he tore his cruciate ligament.